Cloud

 Starting a cloud migration without a clear strategy can be overwhelming and expensive.
 This guide will help you create a successful plan for your cloud migration journey.

-Cloud Migration Strategy Steps
+Cloud Migration Lifecycle

 Here is a table outlining the steps involved in a cloud migration strategy